rug-cit-hpc/league-of-robots/roles/logs_server/README.md

-# Remote logs SERVER ansible role
+# Ansible role for remote logging - SERVER

 (see also ../logs_client/README.md)

 ## I. Overview

-This playbook is a (first) half of ansible rsyslog server role.
-It is independent of a second half (the client) role.
+This playbook is the first half of ansible logs playbooks and independent of the second half (the client) role.

 ## II.
 Prerequisites

-The playbook expects that there are one or more servers defined and deployed in a `static_inventory/logs_library.yml`.
+The playbook expects one or more instances defined in a `static_inventory/logs_library.yml` and already deployed on some environment.
-The `single_role_playbooks/logs_server.yml` then configures CA and deploys the rsyslog server `/etc/rsyslog.conf` file.
+The `single_role_playbooks/logs_server.yml` configures CA and deploys the rsyslog server `/etc/rsyslog.conf` file.

-It expects
+Role expects
  - preconfigured (for now only) Centos 7 server
  - preinstalled firewall service (or installs if run via `single_group_playbook`)
  - admin permissions
  - working network connection between the server and the clients
  - selinux in `permissive` or `disabled` mode

-Playbook
+Playbook steps
- - installs rsyslog software package, and rsyslog reliable module plugin (RELP)
+ - installing rsyslog software package, and rsyslog reliable module plugin (RELP)
- - installs tools for key and certificate generation
+ - installing tools for key and certificate generation
- - deploys (or if needed creates) key and certificate for self signed ca
+ - deploying (or create, if needed) key and certificate for self signed CA
- - overwrites the `/etc/rsyslog.conf` with one predefined from the template
+ - deploy custom made `/etc/rsyslog.conf` and either/both `/etc/rsyslog.d/rsyslog_managed.conf`
- - opens firewall port (if deployed through the single_group_playbooks)
+   and `/etc/rsyslog.d/rsyslog_unmanaged.conf`
- - enables and start the rsyslog service
+ - enable and start the rsyslog service

 ## III.
 Playbook steps